brett-baudin-consulting/uMdali/README.md

     - Run `docker-compose up` to build and start the application containers.

 4. **Accessing the Application**
-    - Open your web browser and navigate to `https://localhost:8443` or the Docker-provided IP.
-Note using self signed certs so you will have to by pass the browser warnings.
+    - Open your web browser and navigate to `http://localhost:8080` or the Docker-provided IP.
     - The default configuration is to disable Auth.
 However you still need to login with any username and password.
 Password is ignored but must be there.

 5. **Shutting Down**